shapkarin/saga-fetch/README.md

 ### Options.

 #### required:
-- `action:` Action from dispatched type that specified in yours watcher
+- `action:` Action from dispatched type that specified in yours watcher.
 - `method:` yours API fetch method, there will be passed an action from watched action type.
 It's a window.fetch() or axios function.
-- `start:` action to be dispatched just before fetching
+- `start:` action to be dispatched just before fetching.
+Will be dispated with `action` you passed before.
-- `success:` if request was successful dispatch this action with responsed data
+- `success:` if request was successful dispatch this action with responsed data.
 - `error:` dispatch an error with an actual error

 #### optional: